ent/ent/doc/md/graphql.md

 ### Usage Notes

 - The generated types will be `autobind`ed to GraphQL types if a naming convention is preserved (see example below).
-- Ordering can only be defined on ent fields (no edges).
 - Ordering fields should normally be [indexed](schema-indexes.md) to avoid full table DB scan.
 - Pagination queries can be sorted by a single field (no order by ... then by ... semantics).